-Their article, published in April in Chronobiology International, has featured over 200 times in the news media and has been frequently discussed on social media.
-So much so that it’s made the Altmetric Top 100, a list of the most talked about research of 2018.
+Their article, published in Chronobiology International, has featured over 200 times in the news media and has been frequently discussed on social media.
+So much so that it made the Altmetric Top 100, a list of the most talked about research online and in the media.

 During the chat we found out more about their research, which examines the potential health risks to people that have a preference of going to bed late.
 We also asked about why the article has received so much attention and how Kristen and Malcolm have helped to raise awareness about their work.